raygun101/MarkupKit/README.md

     <UIButton style="systemButton" normalTitle="Press Me!"/>

-Internally, this method calls `buttonWithType:`, passing a value of `UIButtonTypeSystem` for the `buttonType` argument, and returns the newly-created button instance.
+Internally, this method calls `buttonWithType:`, passing a value of `UIButtonTypeSystem` for the `buttonType` argument, and returns the newly created button instance.

 The complete set of extensions MarkupKit adds to UIKit types is discussed in more detail later.

 ### Template Properties
 Often, when constructing a user interface, the same set of property values are applied repeatedly to instances of a given type.
 For example, an application designer may want all buttons to have a similar appearance.
-While it is possible to simply duplicate the property definitions across each button instance, this is repetitive and does not allow the design to be easily modified later - every instance must be located and modified individually, which can be time-consuming and error-prone.
+While it is possible to simply duplicate the property definitions across each button instance, this is repetitive and does not allow the design to be easily modified later - every instance must be located and modified individually, which can be time consuming and error prone.

 MarkupKit allows developers to abstract common sets of property definitions into "templates", which can then be applied by name to individual view instances.
 This makes it much easier to assign common property values as well as modify them later.

 Property templates may either be external or inline.
-External templates are defined in property list (or _.plist_) files.
-Inline templates are specified using JavaScript Object Notation (JSON) embedded within the markup document iteself.
+External templates are defined in property list (_.plist_) files or [JSON](http://www.json.org) documents.
+Inline templates are specified as JSON embedded within the markup document iteself.

 Each template is represented by a dictionary defined at the top level of the property list or JSON document.
 The dictionary's contents represent the property values that will be set when the template is applied.

 Templates are added to a MarkupKit document using the `properties` processing instruction.
-For example, the following PI imports all templates defined by _MyStyles.plist_ into the current document:
+For example, the following PI imports all properties defined by the "MyStyles" template into the current document:

     <?properties MyStyles?>

-The inline form adds all of the templates specified within the curly braces to the document:

-    <?properties {...}?>

-Templates are applied to view instances using the reserved "class" attribute.
-The value of this attribute refers to the name of a template defined by the property list.
-All property values defined by the template are applied to the view.
-Nested properties such as "titleLabel.font" are supported.

-For example, if _MyStyles.plist_ is defined as follows:
+The property values must be specified in either _MyStyles.plist_ or _MyStyles.json_; for example:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">